We're looking for two interns!

 Do you wonder how to predict the next recession?
 Do you want to find connections between a huge IPO and a Greek new age keyboardist?
 Are you the kind of person who finds delight in a report from the Federal Reserve?

+Are you a meticulous (and speedy) fact checker?
+Do you have ideas for improving our Twitter and Insta game?

-We are looking for TWO paid interns this fall: One to work on Planet Money, and one to work on The Indicator from Planet Money.
-Apply for either position by Sunday, July 15th.
+We are looking for TWO interns this Summer: One to work on Planet Money, and one to work on The Indicator from Planet Money.
+Apply by Monday, March 9th at 4:59pm EST.

 Note: These are paid, 40-hour-a-week internships in New York, NY.
-And the positions are only open to current students OR those who graduated after September 10th, 2017.
+The positions are only open to current students OR those who graduated after June 1st, 2019.
 For more details: NPR Jobs.

 Copyright 2020 NPR.
 To see more, visit https://www.npr.org.